henryburon/henryburon.github.io/_posts/2024-01-05-turtlebot_slam.md

 ![SLAM](/assets/images/slam_all.png)

+# Overview

-Currently implementing a SLAM algorithm from scratch by building several ROS2 packages and a C++ library.
+I am currently implementing a SLAM algorithm from scratch by building several ROS2 packages and a C++ library.

 So far, I have built:

 `nuturtle_description`: Dispalys multiple turtlebot3 models in RViz.
 `nusim`: Provides a simulated environment for the robots.
 `turtlelib`: A C++ library for handling SE(2) math and other turtlebot-related math.

+## Details

+`nuturtle_description`

+`nusim`

+`turtlelib`